Seed banks

 Two out of five plants are threatened or endangered.
 Biodiversity is suffering and many foods may disappear from our menu in the future.
 One of the strategies that has become increasingly important in recent years is seed banks, which, in addition to storing seeds of different species in case worse comes to worst, are used to develop more resistant varieties.
 Researchers are looking for species that are better adapted to climate changes.

 The Food and Agriculture Organisation of the United Nations (FAO) estimates that 75 per cent of crop diversity was lost between 1900 and 2000.
-Furthermore, two out of every five plants in the world are now at risk of extinction due to climate change, biodiversity loss and pharmaceutical demand, according to the World's Plants and Fungi 2020 study by the UK-based Kew Royal Botanical Gardens.
+In addition, according to studies carried out in 2024 by the UK’s Royal Botanic Gardens in Kew, up to 45% of flowering plants could be at risk of extinction, mainly due to climate change, habitat loss, overexploitation and human activity.
 Collecting, protecting and sharing a wide variety of seeds is essential to ensure our food security and that of future generations.

 In response to this need, different proposals arise.
 One of them is reforestation with drones and intelligent seeds, as is the case of the 'Forest seeks village' proposal launched by Iberdrola through the 'Innovation and sustainability in rural areas’ challenge, in collaboration with Start-up Olé and with the support of the European Commission.
 Another of the big initiatives, which have gained special relevance in recent years, are the seed banks, specifically designed to preserve plant biodiversity.